fstab/grok_exporter/CONFIG.md

 ### Histogram Metric Type

-Like `gauge` metrics, `histogram` metrics monitor values that are logged with each matching log line.
+Like `gauge` metrics, the [histogram metric] monitors values that are logged with each matching log line.
 However, instead of just summing up the values, histograms count the observed values in configurable buckets.

 ```yaml
     - type: histogram